The Complete History of Hats: How Headwear Shaped Fashion and Culture Through the Ages

 2. Male hat makers are called hatters, while female hat designers are known as milliners.

-4. Britain had a hat tax from 1784 to 1811, where fancier hats meant higher taxes.
+4. Britain had a hat tax from 1784 to 1811.
+The fancier the hat, the higher the tax.

 5. National Hat Day is celebrated every year on January 15 in the United States.